LARocca2012/CoDCommands/README.md

 The custom version of CoDExtended communicates with the server through a callback.
 On say, a command will be triggered and hidden from other players if chat message begins with !.

+# Updates

+Update v2.0
+- Permissions
+- Groups
+- New Commands ( aliases, player mute, private messagin, poke, change map... and plenty more )
+- Updated CoDExtended ( Stable v20 )
+- Suffixes-> groups get suffixes at end of their message
+- Bug fixes and other random stuff

 # List of Commands

 Guest Commands